broepke/deadpool-app/README.md

 # Deadpool Application

 # Overview
-The Deadpool application facilities a draft like process for an annual Celebrity Deathpool, not unlike a fantasy foodball draft.
-The objective, of course, is to pick the most amount of celebrities that will pass away throughout the year.
+The Deadpool application facilities a draft-like process for an annual Celebrity Deathpool, not unlike a fantasy football draft.
+The objective, of course, is to pick the most celebrities who will pass away throughout the year.

 ## Motivation
-Historically we simply tracked this on a spreadsheet, however, with the increase in number of participants (14 this year), and the
+Historically, we tracked this on a spreadsheet; however, with the increase in the number of participants (14 this year) and the number of picks to 20 per person, or 280 today picks.

-In order to facilitate the volume of picks we needed some software automation.
-As an experiment I wrote this all utilizing Data Engineer, and Data Sciece like principles and technqiues, vs. traditional software engineering techniques.
-While this could have been done with less overall cost utilizing SWE practicies, it was a great exercies to continue to learn the ecosystem.
+To facilitate the volume of picks, we needed some software automation.
+As an experiment, I wrote this all utilizing Data engineering and Data science principles and techniques vs. traditional software engineering techniques.
+While this could have been done with less overall cost by utilizing SWE practices, it was a great exercise to continue to learn about the ecosystem.

 ## Features
 The following features are part of this overall application.

 * Responsive web and mobile application
 * User authentication
-* Cloud hosted data for high availability
+* Cloud-hosted data for high availability
-* Round robin drafting process (players go in a particular order and cycle through until complete.)
+* Round-robin drafting process (players go in a particular order and cycle through until complete.)
-* SMS based notification of drafts and deaths via [Twillio](https://www.twilio.com).
+* SMS-based notification of drafts and deaths via [Twillio](https://www.twilio.com).
-* Automatic population of ages and brith dates as well as validates Wikipedia ID (for death checking.)
+* Automatic population of ages and birth dates and validates Wikipedia ID (for death checking.)
 * Daily automation that checks for celebrity deaths.
 * Slack notification for maintenance issues for the primary moderators.
-* AWS based Auto-Scale group for workflow execution on EC2 servers.
+* AWS-based Auto-Scale group for workflow execution on EC2 servers.
-* Seachable Database of 26k plus alive and dead famous people, including information about their deaths and or health scraped from Wikipedia.
+* Searchable database of 26k plus living and dead famous people, including information about their deaths and health scraped from Wikipedia.
-* XGBoose based binary classifier for predicting death based on known health issues.
+* XGBoose-based binary classifier for predicting death based on known health issues.

 ## Sofware